Skip to content

 Sets the timeout for OCSP response to int seconds.

 The HTTP(S) proxy server to use for reaching the OCSP server unless -no_proxy applies, see below.
-The proxy port defaults to 80 or 443 if the scheme is https; apart from that the optional http:// or https:// prefix is ignored, as well as any userinfo and path components.
+If the host string is an IPv6 address, it must be enclosed in [ and ].
+The proxy port defaults to 80 or 443 if the scheme is https; apart from that the optional http:// or https:// prefix is ignored, as well as any userinfo, path, query, and fragment components.
 Defaults to the environment variable http_proxy if set, else HTTP_PROXY in case no TLS is used, otherwise https_proxy if set, else HTTPS_PROXY.

 • -no_proxy addresses